tinwatchman/grawlix/README.md

 ## Release History

+- 1.0.4
+  * First draft of plugin framework.
+Feedback would be appreciated.
 - 1.0.3
   * Added `grawlix.isObscene` function as per the suggestion of /u/calsosta on [/r/node](https://www.reddit.com/r/node/).
   * Removed tests from package as per [issue #1](https://github.com/tinwatchman/grawlix/issues/1).